kpchi/hackaguide/Pre-Planning/Ticketing.md

 ---

 - Type of ticket releases
-	- FCFS Ticketing
+	- First-Comme First-Served Ticketing

 		Advantages:
 		- Lowest barrier to entry of the 3 methods listed down.
-Applicants simply logon to Eventbrite at the specified time, purchase (a free) ticket and done.
+Applicants simply log-on to Eventbrite at the specified time, purchase (a free) ticket and done.
 		- Immediate and people can make plans straightaway
-		- Batch based ticketing helps maintain the interest in the event
+		- Using batch-based ticketing helps maintain the interest in the event
 			- Also allows word to spread to non-insider groups.
 However, this should be addressed during the initial batches to allow people travelling from afar to get cheap tickets.

 		Disadvantages:
 		- Can become a case of who has the fastest internet speed / can click the fastest.
 		- Unfriendly to disabled users, especially because of how fast tickets can go in FCFS.
 Need to release tickets but without being seen to be 'targeting' them.
-		- Effort required to cover all bases, i.e. rotating ticket releases
+		- Effort required to cover all potential target audiences, i.e. rotating ticket releases

 	- Randomized Pool